 The growing Latino and Latina population in the United States is transforming the religious landscape in ways that will shape virtually all Christian traditions as this century unfolds.
-These communities, characterized by a shared language and culture, are not new to the country or to its religious life.
+These communities, characterized by a shared language and culture, are not new to the United States or to its religious life.
 The difference today is the size and growth of the Latino/a community.

-Observations about Latino/a Church Life
+Observations about Latino/a church life

 The most dominant characteristic of Latino/a churches is that they are growing.
 Not all traditions are growing, but the religious witness of this community is very much alive.

-Strengths and Challenges of the Latino/a Church
+Strengths and challenges of the Latino/a church

 It is a mistake for those outside the Latino/a community to ignore the tremendous strengths these Christians bring to any church.
 They exhibit a high level of religious commitment with what Martínez calls a “live faith in God.”
 Latino/a congregations have shown a close identification with and service to their communities, great flexibility in adjusting to new realities, a willingness to work very hard, strong family ties, strong mission outreach, and a lively sense of God’s presence in their worship.